 The one-sided beatdown lasted just over a minute, and Kaede only halted after Pascal stopped struggling.
-By that point, he was sprawled out on the ground, both cheeks swollen black and blue, with his left hand cradling a broken right side.
+By that point, he was sprawled out on the ground.
+Both of his cheeks were swollen black and blue.
+And his left hand was cradling broken ribs on his right side.
 Pain lit up every part of his body, except at critical places like the neck, eyes, and head.

-Despite obviously knowing all the basics and having an overwhelming advantage, Kaede avoided hitting any of the most vulnerable spots.
+Despite obviously knowing the basics and having an overwhelming advantage, Kaede had avoided hitting any of the most vulnerable areas.

 Alternating between wheezing and hacking, bloody coughs, Pascal managed to gurgle out:

 Only then did he notice that the girl who stood over him, arms hanging in dejection, was also crying.